anthem-audio/anthem/README.md

 1. Clone this repository
 2. Navigate to the repository and run `flutter pub get`.
 3. Open a new terminal session and run `flutter pub run build_runner watch`.
 This will run Dart-related code generation, and keep the generated files up-to-date as you develop.
-4. Use `flutter run` to run ANthem, or start Anthem via your IDE.
+4. Use `flutter run` to run Anthem, or start Anthem via your IDE.